blackravenltd/CoffeeCloud/README.md

 ### Logical Name Prefixing & The `ref` helper

-In orde to avoid collisions when using multiple enviromments in a single AWS account, if the environment file contains a `LogicalNamePrefix` key, each resource in the CF topology will have its logical name prefixed with that value.
+In order to avoid collisions when using multiple enviromments in a single AWS account, if the environment file contains a `LogicalNamePrefix` key, each resource in the CF topology will have its logical name prefixed with that value.
 For example, an environment file such as the following:

 ```
 module.exports =